 Plaid ACH Auth: ACH should ideally be simple for both users and developers.
 Plaid Auth helps developers authorize and set up ACH payments in a few seconds with the credentials which users already know, instead of esoteric account numbers.
 Developers can also verify ownership and check balances to make ACH painless.

 The Finicity platform and API enables software developers to securely and easily integrate customer financial data into their apps.
-With the RESTful based Finicity Aggregation API, developers can deliver exceptional user experience by leveraging the key API features.
+With the RESTful based Finicity Aggregation API, developers can deliver exceptional UX by leveraging the key API features.
 More than 16,000 data sources securely connect customers to a broad set of financial institutions to increase the possible market for apps.
 Comprehensive account types allow developers to feed apps the data they need to deliver a compelling user experience.
 The following illustration clearly highlights what the Finicity APIs are all about:

 The Germany-based bank offers a standardized set of RESTful APIs and management systems handled with OAuth for authentication.
 With Fidor, each user can receive a specific customer ID and associated bank account.
 Deploying the Fidor API, requests can be made for third party payments or transfers.
 Single transactions as well as batch transfers or direct debit withdrawals can be made using a single API-driven procedure.
 Web-based requests can be made to retrieve user information such as ID & customer email.
 The API enables developers to access general account management features.